 if you'd like access to the full presentation, please get in touch!

 MEME GALLERY (oakland, ca)

 The Meme Gallery was an exhibit I was commissioned to create as part of the Real Future Fair at the Oakland Museum of California.
-It featured original and repurposed works that illustrate the artful ingenuity of memes in the context of artful cultural products.
-Presented offline and in the static setting of a museum, these works were accompanied by cards detailing the context from which they were removed and credit to the names of their creators.
+It features original and repurposed works that illustrate the artful ingenuity of memes in the context of artful cultural products.
+Presented offline in the static setting of a museum, these works are accompanied by cards detailing the context from which they were found including credits to their creators.

 selected works featuring words & art by ruth gebreyesus

 The 2016 Afrofuturism conference was held at The New School in New York under the theme #blackisviral.
 I elaborated on theme and created the conference's leading statement (below) and produced a panel that explored the resonance and exploitation of black digital creativity.

 words by ruth gebreyesus

 SEEN II is a photo magazine accompanying a photography exhibit by the same name produced by Oakland-based forum Flavourhood.
 SEEN II, in both print and gallery form, served as bright platforms for the the work of eleven photographers, each with a style their own.
 Using juxtaposition, color, and text, I, along with graphic designer Japheth Gonzalez, presented and complicated the story told by still images in a moving world.